ShipStation has four different ways you can import your orders, each depending on your order source.

-Import orders from a spreadsheet you've created or received from a selling channel you have not connected.
+Import orders from a spreadsheet you've created yourself or received from a selling channel not connected to ShipStation.

 Create orders directly in ShipStation one at a time as needed.

-This is an advanced option that is discussed in detail under Advanced Integration Methods section of this help guide.
+This is an advanced import option that is discussed in detail under the Advanced Integration Methods section of this help guide.

 ShipStation allows you to import orders from a CSV or tab-delimited file.
-This is useful if you keep track of orders in a spreadsheet, or export orders from a selling channel ShipStation does not yet integrate with.
+This is useful if you keep track of orders in a spreadsheet, or export orders from a selling channel with whom ShipStation does not yet integrate.

 You must be on a Bronze plan or higher to access the CSV order import feature.